 BIC: We were going along and then, they all turned the page in unison.
 And I was like, what’s going on!

 DeGraff: You were pleased that they were able to read your songs in English.
-It was an amazing moment, especially when you think about the history of Haiti and Senegal—the point of departure for native Africans sold into slavery.
+It was an amazing moment, especially when you think about the history of Haiti and Senegal—one point of departure for native Africans kidnapped into slavery.

 BIC: I don’t want people to think that the only language I would like them to speak is Kreyòl.
 Absolutely not.
 That’s not my point.
 Speak whatever language you can.
 But if we want to educate our children, educate them in the language that they understand.
 When it comes to Haiti’s education system, this is Kreyòl.
 After that, they can speak five, seven or more languages.